tytydraco/yessleep/out/My_Twin_Brother_the_Parasite.md

 So, I kept feeding Roger until he almost outgrew the glass jar.

-I returned to the hospital for advice.
+Then, I returned to the hospital for advice.

-“It looks like Roger is ready for Phase II,” said the medical team overseeing Roger’s care.
+“It looks like Roger is ready for Phase II,” said the medical team.

 “Phase II?”
 I asked, confused.